AlexMcCarroll/CV/README.md

 ## Education

 ### Makers Academy (February 2018 to May 2018)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
+- Curious and passionate about code and problem solving: complete Kata's in my spare time.
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]
+- Fast, independent learner: proactive in learning what was needed for each project at Makers.
+- Great collaborator: experienced in pair programming, mobbing, and using feedback to improve team dynamics.
 - OOP, TDD, MVC, DDD
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, JQuery, Node.js
-- RSpec, Jasmine
+- RSpec, Jasmine, Chai
+- PostgreSQL, MongoDB

 ### University of Exeter (2014 to 2017)
 - History, BA
 - 2.1 with honours
 - Specialised in international gender and social studies, British colonial history, and Middle Eastern history

 ### Fettes College, Edinburgh (2009 to 2014)
 #### A2 GCE (A level) (2014)
 - Mathematics A
 - Chemistry A